 Figure 1.
-Schematic illustration of a systolic array.
+Schematic illustration of a systolic array (SA).

 2.2.
 Memory System

-The SA memory system is depicted in Figure 2 and includes three key elements: a local memory, a single or multiple memory controllers and a main memory.
-The local memory, which is located near the SA, is typically a fast and small memory.
+The SA memory system is depicted in Figure 2 and includes three key elements: a local memory, single or multiple memory controllers and a main memory.
+The local memory, which is located near the SA, is typically a small and fast memory.
 The SA continuously access the local memory through the process of matrix multiplication.
-The local memory stores three double-buffer (also termed ping-pong buffers) for the IFMAP, OFMAP and filter weights ([1, 12]).
-The double buffers in the local memory allow the SA to execute the matrix multiplication in parallel to fetching the next IFMAP and weights from main memory and writing the previous OFMAP to main memory.
-All main memory access requests are enqueued into the memory controller job queue which manages all read and write access to the main memory ([13]).
-The SA can employ multiple memory controllers where every controller is connected to a different memory channel.
+The local memory stores three double buffers (also termed ping-pong buffers) for the IFMAP, OFMAP and filter weights [1, 12].
+The double buffers in the local memory allow the SA to execute the matrix multiplication in parallel with fetching the next IFMAP and weights from main memory and writing the previous OFMAP to main memory.
+All main memory access requests are enqueued onto the memory controller job queue, which manages all read and write access to the main memory [13].
+The SA can employ multiple memory controllers, where every controller is connected to a different memory channel.
 Multiple memory channels can perform parallel memory access operations and thereby increase memory bandwidth.
-Every memory channel consists of a single or multiple dual in memory modules (DIMMs).
-A DIMM consist of multiple memory chips which are soldered to the DIMM.
-There are two DIMM configuration: a single rank DIMM and a dual rank DIMM.
-In a single rank DIMM the memories are soldered on one side of the DIMM while in dual rank DIMM the memories are soldered on both sides.
-Using a dual rank configuration increases the DIMM storage capacity by x2.
+Every memory channel consists of one or more dual in memory modules (DIMMs).
+A DIMM consist of multiple memory chips that are soldered to the DIMM.
+There are two DIMM configurations: a single rank DIMM and a dual rank DIMM.
+In a single rank DIMM the memories are soldered onto one side of the DIMM, while in a dual rank DIMM the memories are soldered onto both sides.
+Using a dual rank configuration increases the DIMM storage capacity by a factor of two.